IBM/pymm/info/pymm-blog-1.md

-# Title: Data science with Persistent memory
+# Title: Accelerating Fault tolerant for Python Users with Persistent memory

 In this blog, I would like to introduce our new open-source python library called: PyMM (Python Memory Management).
 This python library makes it easy for a Python developer to use Persistent Memory (e.g., Intel Optane Non-Volatile DIMMs).
-The approach brings persistent memory to existing data types, and we started with NumPy arrays and PyTorch tensors since they are both popular data types among data science.
+The approach brings persistent memory to existing data types, and we started with NumPy arrays and PyTorch tensors since they are both popular data types among data science users.

 ## What is Persistent Memory:

-Persistent Memory is a term for device that resides on the memory bus and has high throughput, low latency(under 1 micro-sec) and non-voltility, which means that the data stays on the device after system crash, in contarary to DRAM that is volatile.
+Persistent Memory is a term for a device that resides on the memory bus and has high throughput, low latency(under one micro-sec), and non-volatility.
+The data stays on the device after a system crash in contrary to DRAM, which is volatile.

 The idea beyond this device is to close the gap between SSD Flash Drive and DRAM.
-In 2019, Intel launched its Intel 3D XPoint DIMMs (also known as Optane DC persistent memory modules), which is current dominant solution, Optane DC main attributes are:
+In 2019, Intel launched its Intel 3D XPoint DIMMs (also known as Optane DC persistent memory modules), which is the current dominant solution, Optane DC's main attributes are:
-- Data is persist after power loss similar to SSD Flash and in contaray to DRAM that the data is lost after power loss.
+- Data persists after power loss, similar to SSD Flash and contrary to DRAM, where the data is lost after power loss.
-- Provides access latencies that is two order of magnitute less than NVMe (SSD Flash drive) devices, but the latency of read/write is x3-5 times slower than DRAM.
+- Provides access latency which is two orders of magnitude less than NVMe (SSD Flash drive) devices, but the latency of read/write is x3-5 times slower than DRAM.
 - The throughput is more than NVMe but less than DRAM.
-- Suppose to be x2 cheaper than DRAM but order of madnitude expensive than NVMe.
+- Suppose to be x2 cheaper than DRAM but order of magnitude expensive than NVMe.
-- Being on the memory-bus allows caching in the CPU similar to DRAM with cache coherance for multi process.
+- Being on the memory bus allows caching in the CPU similar to DRAM with cache coherence for multi-process.
-- The maximun capacity one Optane DC DIMM is 512GB which is x8 larger than curreant DDR4 DRAM and in one serevr we can reach up to 6TB.
+- The maximum capacity of one Optane DC DIMM is 512GB which is x8 larger than the current DDR4 DRAM and in one server, we can reach up to 6TB.

 ### Optane DC modes
 Optane can configurate in two modes: